Animals

 ARCADES

-Amusement arcade means any place, premises or establishment which is exclusively used for mechanical amusement devices as defined in section 3-91 of the Wyandotte Municipal Code or any business, building or establishment which has a current certificate of occupancy for a use other than an arcade and in addition have fifteen (15) or more mechanical amusement devices at said location.
+Amusement arcade (or "arcade") means any place, premises or establishment which is exclusively used for mechanical amusement devices as defined in the Wyandotte Municipal Code or any business, building or establishment which has a current certificate of occupancy for a use other than an arcade and in addition have fifteen (15) or more mechanical amusement devices as defined in this section.

 Fee: $500